 I did not disappoint.
 The two years of winning two championships with Québec was the most fun I’ve had playing ball in a long time.
 It was the support and belief by coach Scalabrini that really helped me get to this point, and I can’t thank him enough.
 These coaches were big inspirations for me.

+Roberto: What are your best pitches that you have come to depend on?
 John Mariotti: I throw a sinker, changeup and slider.
 My sinker and changeup are my two plus pitches.
 As a sinkerball pitcher, my job is to keep the ball on the ground and let the defense work.
 My changeup is a pitch that will keep hitters honest on the sinker and is one of my out pitches in certain situations.

+Roberto: How good are the Italians?
+What are some of the strengths of the team?
 John Mariotti: The Italians are very good; we have a lot of talent on our team and a great coaching staff.
 Aside from that, I believe it is the passion, teamwork and the will to win of the Italians that is going to help us achieve success.

+Roberto: How has the coaching staff inspired the team?
+Do you care to comment on MLB Italian Academy Director and Team Italy pitching coach Bill Holmberg?
 John Mariotti: Bill is one of the more knowledgeable coaches I’ve had the pleasure of playing for.
 Bill and I spent a lot of time together over in Europe, and he taught me a lot about pitching.
 He has totally changed my mentality as far as how I approach hitters.
 His knowledge and ability to scout teams and prepare the pitching staff with information about our opponent is impressive.
 He is very passionate about teaching and coaching players.

+He is a key component to the coaching staff and the success of the Italians.
+Roberto: How about a few words about Team Italy hitting coach and future Baseball Hall of Fame catcher Mike Piazza?
+How has he helped you and the pitching staff?
 John Mariotti: Mike’s is a very knowledgeable person.
 His experience and knowledge for the game will definitely be a big factor in helping us succeed.
 Aside from this, he brings a certain character to the team, one that keeps the atmosphere on the bench very light and pressure free.
 He is a very knowledgeable person, who’s always thinking.
 I think Mike has helped us pitchers by preparing the catchers.
 Mike prepares our catchers for competition both mentally and physically and I think that by doing so, it only helps make the pitchers better.

+Roberto: With the injection of more MLB-affiliated players participating in the 2013 World Baseball Classic, can Team Italy compete in Pool D and advance?
 John Mariotti: No doubt.
 The Americans are the favorite in our pool, but as far as the rest of the teams go (Canada and Mexico) I think we have a really good shot at advancing to the second round.

+Roberto: Who else would you have liked to see join Italy in the World Baseball Classic?
 John Mariotti: One name that came to mind that I thought might be on the team was Mike Napoli.
 I’m pretty sure he is of Italian decent.

 on the arms of the Italian pitching staff.